orgua/shepherd_v2_planning/11_concept_hw_cape.rst

     - possible usb-interface (has to be cable based, beagle does not offer usb on pin-header)
     - if there is low cost, make power-connection switchable (for on-off-pattern if power-emulation does not work)
     - if usb to target (via cable), then make it off-switchable
+    - make gpio-connections to target switchable if possible -> no transfer of energy (if needed)
+    - routing of v_in_SHT+/- can be removed - it was never used and is a big noise-source for ADC

 general-purpose capelet (port)
     - if pins to pru suffice, it is possible, mostly uni-dir